Freshmowed/FMPersisting/README.md

 # FMPersisting
-Lightweight, opinionated* ORM over fmdb sqlite framework

-This framework provides a straightforward mapping between Objective-C model classes and sqlite databases.
-It is for people that like sqlite and fmdb, and understand sql and relational database concepts.
+The simplest alternative to Core Data.
+There is not a faster, simpler way to persist your classes.

+Lightweight, opinionated* ORM over fmdb sqlite framework by Duke Browning.
+I've used many object-relational mapping frameworks extensively over my career (NeXT's DBKit and EOF, Apple's CoreData, Java Hibernate, PHP Symfony/Doctrine, ...) and (IMO) are more trouble than they are worth for most projects.

+FMPersisting is simple, open, and straightforward.
+It maps Objective-C model classes to sqlite database tables, and allows operations to be performed using objects/methods rather than sql in the vast majority of cases.
 It makes development easier by eliminating the mental shift between classes/objects/properties and relational tables/columns.
-*Why is it opinionated?
+It is for people that like sqlite and fmdb, and are comfortable with sql and relational database concepts.

 FMPersisting does not try to hide or replace the underlying fmdb or sqlite functionality -- they are still accessible, and can be used without conflict.
 There is no attempt to "automatically" synchronize an object graph with the database.
-I've used MANY object-relational mapping frameworks extensively over my career (NeXT's DBKit and EOF, Apple's CoreData, Java Hibernate, PHP Symfony/Doctrine) and in my opinion are more trouble than they are worth for most projects.
-FMPersisting is simple, open, and straightforward.*

 This code has been in production for several years in the iOS app, Bookmobile Audiobook and Podcast Player, and in several other Mac OS X and iOS projects.

-*everyone's got one
+*everyone's got one.

-# Classes
+# FMPersisting Framework Classes

 The framework consists of just two classes: FMPersistingModel and FMPersistenceManager.
-FMPersistingModel can be used as a superclass of "model" objects that get persisted to a single table in sqlite.
-In many situations, the model subclass need only implement two methods: -tableName and -columns, which define the mapping between a class and table name, and properties-to-columns.
+FMPersistingModel must be used as the superclass of "model" objects that get persisted to a single table in sqlite.
+In many situations, the model subclass need only implement one method: -columns, which defines the mapping between properties and columns.
 The PersistenceManager class will handle table creation (if necessary), and the subclass-to-db-table mapping for fetching, inserting, updating.

 The FMPersistenceManager class provides all the standard CRUD operations for FMPersistingModel subclasses.